abmgis/abmgis/YouTube_Movies.md

-#YouTube Movies of Models
+# YouTube Movies of Models

 This file includes the accompanying resources for the chatper.
 For full book details, see: [http://www.abmgis.org/](http://www.abmgis.org/).

 ## Introduction

 We have compiled a series of movies of some of the models introduced or disscssed in the book.
 [Click here to view the YouTube playlist](https://www.youtube.com/playlist?list=PLzcgS2zZIqJeDpTEkuBSLruiKay7rsjdY) or scroll down and click on any image to view the movie.
-Note we have also proivded examples of GeoMASON models which were designed to explore the same issue.
+Note we have also proivded some examples of [GeoMASON](https://cs.gmu.edu/~eclab/projects/mason/extensions/geomason/) models which were designed to explore the same issue as the NetLogo models.

 Feel free to use these as you like.